bookofproofs/fpl.net/Fpl/Fpl/DocuFplGrammarPocShiftFromPythonToFSharp.md

 #### 3) Syntax of class constructors

-The syntax of constructors requires two explicit things - a list of calls of parental constructors and the keyword `self` as the last expression in the constructor.
+The syntax of constructors allows calls of parental constructors in the `specification`, their syntax starts with `self!" followed by the parent class identifier and related parameters like in `self!ParentClass(first, second)` .
+Moreover, the keyword `self` has as the last expression in the constructor.
 These two additional components disambiguate the representation of the class object after the constructor has been executed.
-The call (or more calls) toe each of the parental constructors cannot be omitted.
-Thus, the new syntax helps on the syntactical level to make sure that every property of the parental class(es) is added to the representation of the class.

 *Before*
 ```